-We went to Weekend of Hell again!
+We went to Oberhausen again for Weekend of Hell Oberhausen!
 Yeah!
-As some of you might now, Weekend of Hell was the first convention we ever attended.
+As some of you might know, Weekend of Hell Oberhausen 2014 was the first convention we ever attended.
 Because of that, it will always be special to us!
 Oh yes it will.
 It feels like it was yesterday...
 I remember we walked into the Turbinenhalle not knowing what to expect and a little bit shy, but by the end of the day we had thrown away all our shame.
 We really had a blast.
-Usually, Weekend of Hell takes place in November.
+Usually, the event takes place in November.
 This year however, the organization decided to also organize a spring edition!Hell yeah!
 All I can say is: the more, the merrier.

 Of course were very happy and we knew instantly we wanted to go.
-What I love most about Weekend of Hell is that you can get close to the actors and really have a chat.
+What I love most about this event is that you can get close to the actors and really have a chat.
 You can make pictures while they're signing.
 And there's a specific crowd at the con: horror fans.
 And I love that!
-Everyone seems to be in relax mode at Weekend of Hell and we need that to keep the balance, because when at a convention our adrenaline levels peak.
+Everyone seems to be in relax mode for Weekend of Hell and we need that to keep the balance, because when at a convention our adrenaline levels peak.
 It's a great atmosphere and everyone is there for one thing: to have a lot of fun!
 So...
-Let's talk about this edition of Weekend of Hell!
+Let's talk about this edition of Weekend of Hell Oberausen!

 There were fewer exhibitors than we are used to in the November editions.
 But there was still a lot to buy and see!
 Sig and Tristan spent a lot of time browsing through the merchandise.
 And that paid off; Sig bought quite some awesome new dvds.
 You'll hear more about that in his vlog soon!